Matthew-Zimmer/inference-engine/PLAN.md

 70. [x] invoke the u16 -> u64 upcast kernel before sending to model
 71. [x] invoke the averaging kernel after the model is ran
 72. [x] change tokening cpu side to use u16s instead of u64s
+73. [x] write a public zig function to inspect a chunked request event fds
+74. [x] write a public zig function to inspect all event fds
+75. [x] write a public zig function to inspect the chunked request result